-After graduating from SMU Dedman School of Law, Matthew served as a law clerk for the Honorable Irma C. Ramirez on the U.S. District Court for the Northern District of Texas.
+After graduating from SMU Dedman School of Law, Matthew served as a law clerk for the Honorable Irma C. Ramirez on the U.S. District Court for the Northern District of Texas, Dallas Division.
 Matthew is also active in the local and statewide legal communities, and he currently serves on the Board of Directors of the State Bar of Texas.
 He is also a frequent speaker at legal seminars, where he speaks on a variety of litigation and constitutional law topics.

 - Obtained post-appraisal state and federal court summary judgments on behalf of property insurance carriers, dismissing all contractual and extra-contractual claims after payment of the appraisal award.